aws-samples/iceberg-streaming-examples/README.md

 In the case of Amazon Web Services on AWS Glue, Amazon EMR or Amazon EMR Serverless.

 Remember also that these jobs and code can be adapted for **batch mode** easily (and remember that you can use Kafka as batch source!).
 A batch job is just a special streaming job with a start and an end anyway.

+### A note on performance

+Although the code here aims for performance more tuning can be done for achieving specific goals such as improving latency.

+Remember that Apache Iceberg have merge-on-read capabilities.
+In this repo, the default settings for tables are used but mixing copy-on-write with merge-on-read can lead to some gains as we will write faster.

+Remember that this is not a free lunch, you will need to compact if you want good performance.

+Another cool thing to test is to use Avro for the ingestion tables and then compact to parquet.

+A good doc to read about these settings and more can be seen on the [Best Practices for Optimizing Apache Iceberg workloads](https://docs.aws.amazon.com/prescriptive-guidance/latest/apache-iceberg-on-aws/best-practices.html) from AWS Documentation.

+Another good read can be seen on this blog from Cloudera: [Optimization Strategies for Iceberg Tables](https://blog.cloudera.com/optimization-strategies-for-iceberg-tables/)

 ## IoT Scenarios